Students collaborate in the classroom

 Computer Information Technology Degree Program Accreditation

-The Computer Information Technology Bachelor of Science degree program is accredited by the Computing Accreditation Commission of ABET.
-This ensures that the program is independently reviewed and meets quality expectations set by experts in the field.
+The Computer Information Technology Bachelor of Science program is accredited by the Computing Accreditation Commission (CAC) of ABET, http://www.abet.org, under the commission’s General Criteria and Program Criteria for Information Technology and Similarly Named Computing Programs.

 Patricia Dizon